cy2hq/PeopleSoft-Directory-Viewer/README.md

 **Overview Video:**

-Check out the functionaliy via:
+Check out the functionality of version 1 via:

 https://youtu.be/pnQKObe-csU